Weatherization is an energy conservation program designed to reduce home heating costs for families on limited incomes.

-- HEATING EFFICIENCY MEASURES – Designed to improve the operation of the heating system and may include cleaning, tuning, repairs and or replacements.
+- HEATING EFFICIENCY MEASURES – Designed to improve the operation of the heating system and may include cleaning, tuning, repairs, and or replacements.

 - CONDUCTION MEASURES – Designed to reduce heat loss and gain from the interior / exterior of the home by installing insulation.
 Insulation may be installed in the ceiling, walls, heat ducts, floor, and/or water pipes.
-Other measures installed if energy savings are determined include but are not limited to the repair or replacement of windows and doors.
+Other measures installed if energy savings are determined to include but are not limited to the repair or replacement of windows and doors.

 - REPAIRS – Repairs that may be needed to help preserve or protect the material that has been installed and maintain the structural integrity of the home.

-Eligibility for Weatherization
+Eligibility For Weatherization